 Hipster heaven!
 Everyone knows Brooklyn is at the heart of modern, millennial hipster culture.
 Full of second hand record shops, pop up shops, designer fashion shops and a lot of fair trade coffee shops, Brooklyn is an epic melting pot.
 Cross the Brooklyn Bridge (a cheap, easy and fun tourist attraction) and you’ll find yourself directly in the DUMBO area (famously short for Down Under the Manhattan Bridge Overpass).
 In DUMBO and the nearby streets, you’ll find the weekend Brooklyn Flea market, Brooklyn Park and countless restaurants and shops—all at a pretty decent bargain and, generally, with a pretty epic view of the Manhattan skyline.

 Related: Brooklyn Travel Guide

 Book Somewhere Cheap to Stay

 New York City hotels are notoriously small, cramped and uncomfortable—even the more luxurious and more expensive properties.
 Just get used to that idea and choose somewhere cheap and convenient, and plan to spend as little time in your hotel as possible.
 Airbnb doesn’t have the approval of most landlords or the city government, but that doesn’t mean there aren’t thousands of Airbnb properties.
 Hostels also exist in NYC with decent accommodation for budget backpackers and students.
 Look for accommodation in Brooklyn rather than Manhattan, or if you want to stay in Manhattan, find somewhere accessible on the NYC Subway further away from Downtown.
-Jazz Hostels, currently sponsoring the giveaway to win a budget trip to NYC, has a hostel in the Upper West Side, near Harlem, that’s a surprisingly cool and convenient area—and with pretty decent hostel rates, too!
+Jazz Hostels has a hostel in the Upper West Side, near Harlem, that’s a surprisingly cool and convenient area—and with pretty decent hostel rates, too!